 5 Symptoms Of Adrenal Fatigue

-With our complex lives in the 21st century, more and more people are suffering from stress-related conditions.
-The negative impact of stress can affect many areas of health.
-One area in particular that can be adversely affected is the adrenal glands.
+With our complex lives in the 21st century.
+Therefore more and more people are suffering from stress-related conditions.
+The negative impact of stress and fatigue can affect many areas of health.
+So then the adrenal glands become adversely affected.

-The adrenal glands are located near the kidneys and produce the hormones that are needed for the body to function properly.
-Stress adversely affects these glands because, when the body is under severe stress the glands start producing more hormones to help the body cope (this is the classic ‘fight or flight’ response).
+The adrenal glands are located near the kidneys.
+Adrenal glands produce the hormones that are needed to function properly.
+So stress adversely affects these glands because, when the body is under severe stress the glands start producing more hormones to help the body cope (this is the classic ‘fight or flight’ response).
 The main hormone is cortisol, which regulates metabolism and is a response to stress.

 Of course, in some circumstances a stress response is needed, however, when stress is experienced over a long period of time, these glands weaken and this negatively affects the body and results in adrenal fatigue.
 So, what are the symptoms of adrenal fatigue?